 Building resilience in the digital world isn’t just about blocking out the noise; it’s about cultivating habits and mindsets that strengthen mental health.
 Enter the 5 C’s of mental health—simple yet powerful principles that keep you grounded online and offline.

-Finally, Control is about empowerment.
-Take charge of your digital presence by actively managing your privacy settings, choosing what to share, and how you engage.
+- Control is empowerment.
+Take charge of your digital presence by actively managing your privacy settings, choosing what to share and how you engage.
 It’s about creating a digital life that reflects and supports your real-world values.

 Embracing the Future: A Balanced Approach to Social Media and Mental Wellness

-Navigating the future of social media involves more than just adapting to new platforms; it’s about fostering a digital culture that prioritizes mental well-being.
+Navigating the future of social media involves more than just adapting to new platforms; it fosters a digital culture that prioritizes mental well-being.
 So, what does a balanced future look like for our social media habits?
-It’s a mix of innovation, responsibility, and mindfulness.
+It’s a mix of innovation, responsibility and mindfulness.

 A shift towards a positive digital culture is essential.
 Encouraging more constructive, empathetic interactions online helps create a supportive environment.
 Platforms can promote features that empower users to practice kindness and reduce negative engagements.